isomerpages/moe-acjc/_academics/Academics.md

 Students must adhere to the MOE prescribed standard of at least 3 H2 and 1 H1 content subjects (of which at least one must be a contrasting subject), General Paper, Project Work, and Mother Tongue Language (unless they qualify for an exemption).

+Students posted to the Arts stream must offer at least 2 H2 content-based subjects from the Humanities & Arts group.

+Students posted to the Science stream must offer at least 2 H2 content-based subjects from the Mathematics & Sciences group.

 Please [click here](/student-life/academics/subjects) for a list of the subjects offered at ACJC.